Catalogue Browser

 Motivation

-AssertJ is a fluent assertions library compatible with most test frameworks.
+3. AssertJ is a fluent assertions library compatible with most test frameworks.
+Beyond its syntax, it also ships with multiple unique, advanced assertions.

 Qualities